isc-projects/stork/doc/user/usage.rst

 different sources:

 - **Offline JSON file** - This data is updated with every Stork release.
-The further from the release date you are, the more outdated this data may become.
+The further from the release date you are, the more outdated this data will be.
 ISC advises regularly checking the `download page <https://isc.org/download>`_ for up-to-date information.
 Please note that the date this data was generated is displayed in the top notification message.
 The date is also displayed in messages in the ``Summary`` column of the ``Summary of ISC software versions detected by Stork`` table.